 Professor Gillian Douglas

-Gillian Douglas is Professor of Law at the Cardiff Law School, UK.
+Gillian Douglas is Professor of Law at Cardiff Law School, UK.
 She obtained her LLB at Manchester University and her LLM at London University (the London School of Economics) and was awarded the degree of LLD (Doctor of Laws) by Cardiff University in 2011.
 She previously taught at the University of Bristol and was a Visiting Teaching Fellow at the National University of Singapore.
-She is a Fellow of the Higher Education Academy, sat on the AHRC's Block Grant Panel in 2009, and is a member of the AHRC Peer Review College from 2004 to 2013, latterly serving on its Strategic Reviewers Group.
+She is a Fellow of the Higher Education Academy.
+She sat on the AHRC's Block Grant Panel in 2009 and was a member of the AHRC Peer Review College from 2004 to 2013, latterly serving on its Strategic Reviewers Group.
 She is a former member of the Research Awards Advisory Committee of the Leverhulme Trust.
 She was elected a Fellow of the Learned Society of Wales in 2012 and appointed to the Welsh Advisory Committee of the Law Commission in 2013.
-She has also served as Chair of the Law Sub-Panel for the next research assessment exercise, REF 2014.
+She has also served as Chair of the Law Sub-Panel for the UK's research assessment exercise, REF 2014.
 In 2015, she took up a two-year Major Research Fellowship funded by the Leverhulme Trust to pursue a study of obligation and commitment in Family Law.

 With colleagues from the disciplines of law, psychology and social sciences, she has been involved in a number of empirical research studies into aspects of family life and the law including: with M Murch, et al, Safeguarding Children's Welfare in Uncontentious Divorce, Lord Chancellor's Department (LCD Research Series 7/99:1999); with A Perry et al, How Parents Cope Financially on Marriage Breakdown, the Joseph Rowntree Foundation (Family Policy Studies Centre and Joseph Rowntree Foundation: 2000); with I Butler et al, Children's Perspectives and Experience of the Divorce Process, 1997-2000, ESRC (published as Divorcing Children (Jessica Kingsley Publishing, 2003); with N Ferguson et al, Grandparenting in Divorced Families, 2000-2002, the Nuffield Foundation (Policy Press, 2004); with R Moorhead and M Sefton, The Advice Needs of Lone Parents, 2003-4, the Nuffield Foundation (published by One Parent Families, 2004); with M Murch, L Scanlan and C Miles, Research into the Operation of Rule 9.5 of the Family Proceedings Rules 1991 Final Report 2004-6, Department for Constitutional Affairs (DCA, 2006); with J Pearce (University of Bristol) and H Woodward, Property Disputes on Cohabitation Breakdown, ESRC (published as A Failure of Trust, Resolving Property Disputes on Cohabitation Breakdown, www.law.cf.ac.uk/researchpapers/papers/1.pdf); with A Humphrey, G Morrell, L Mills of the National Centre for Social Research, and H Woodward, Inheritance and the family: attitudes to will-making and intestacy, Nuffield Foundation, http://www.natcen.ac.uk/study/inheritance-and-the-family; with Julie Doughty, Reasons for delay in public child care cases in the courts, for the South East Wales Local Family Justice Council; and with Doe, Gilliat-Ray and Sandberg, Social Cohesion and Civil Law: The Family and Religious Courts, funded by the AHRC as part of the AHRC/ESRC Society and Religion Programme, on the role and operation of three religious courts (Roman Catholic, Islamic and Jewish).